thiamthiam/cifuzz/README.md

 [`use-sandbox: false` config file setting](docs/Configuration.md#use-sandbox).

 ## Intro to cifuzz (live stream)
 Check out [@jochil](https://github.com/jochil)'s live session for a walkthrough of how to get started with cifuzz.
-The event is freely accesible on YouTube and Linkedin.
+The event is freely accessible on YouTube and Linkedin.
 Click [here](https://www.code-intelligence.com/webinar/uncovering-hidden-bugs-and-vulnerabilities) for more info.

 ## Contributing
 Want to help improve cifuzz?
 Check out our [contributing documentation](CONTRIBUTING.md).